Peppered moth evolution: Alternative hypotheses

 Several alternative hypotheses to natural selection as the driving force of evolution were proposed during the 1920s and 1930s.
-Random mutation, migration or genetic drift were also seen as major forces of evolution.
+Random mutation, migration, and genetic drift were also seen as major forces of evolution.

 P. A. Riley proposed an additional selective factor, where heavy metal chelation by melanin would supposedly protect peppered moths against the toxic effects of heavy metals associated with industrialisation.
 This selective advantage would supplement the major selective mechanism of differential bird predation.

 Phenotypic induction

 In 1920, John William Heslop-Harrison rejected Tutt's differential bird predation hypothesis, on the basis that he did not believe that birds ate moths.
 Instead he proposed that pollutants could cause changes to the soma and germ plasm of the organism.
-In 1925, K. Hasebroek made an early attempt to prove this hypothesis, exposing pupae to pollutant gases, namely hydrogen sulfide (H2S), ammonia (NH3) and "pyredin".
+In 1925, K. Hasebroek made an early attempt to prove this hypothesis, exposing pupae to pollutant gases, namely hydrogen sulfide (H2S), ammonia (NH3), and "pyredin".
 He used eight species in his studies, four of which were species of butterfly that did not exhibit melanism.

 In 1926 and 1928, Heslop-Harrison suggested that the increase of melanic moths in industrialised regions was due to "mutation pressure", not to selection by predators which he regarded as negligible.
 Salts of lead and manganese were present in the airborne pollutant particles, and he suggested that these caused the mutation of genes for melanin production but of no others.
 He used Selenia bilunaria and Tephrosia bistortata as material.
 The larvae were fed with leaves that had incorporated these salts: melanics subsequently appeared.
 A similar experiment in 1932 by McKenney Hughes failed to replicate these results; the statistician and geneticist Ronald Fisher showed that Heslop-Harrison's controls were inadequate, and that Hughes's findings made the 6% mutation rate required by Heslop-Harrison "improbable".

 Kettlewell's experiment

 The first important experiments on the peppered moth were carried out by Bernard Kettlewell at Oxford University, under the supervision of E. B. Ford, who helped him gain a grant from the Nuffield Foundation to perform the experiments.
 In 1953, Kettlewell started a preliminary experiment in which moths were released into a large (18m × 6m) aviary, where they were fed on by great tits (Parus major).
-His main experiment, at Christopher Cadbury Wetland Reserve in Birmingham, England, involved marking, releasing and recapturing marked moths.
+His main experiment, at Christopher Cadbury Wetland Reserve in Birmingham, England, involved marking, releasing, and recapturing marked moths.
 He found that in this polluted woodland typica moths were preferentially preyed upon.
 He thus showed that the melanic phenotype was important to the survival of peppered moths in such a habitat.
 Kettlewell repeated the experiment in 1955 in unpolluted woodlands in Dorset, and again in the polluted woods in Birmingham.
 In 1956 he repeated the experiments and found similar results; in Birmingham, birds ate most of the white moths (75%), whereas in Dorset, most of the dark moths (86%) were eaten.